At it’s most simple, ‘open access’ is the idea that anyone should be able to read and reuse scholarly works free of charge.

 How do I make my articles freely available?

 Academics need to conform to administrative expectations about what quality research looks like (for example by publishing a certain number of articles in journals with a certain impact factor).
 So in my view, researchers should be able to publish wherever they need to publish in order to conform to these constraints, advance their careers, or even just to get a foot on the academic ladder.
-Instead of relying on (high APC) OA journals, my central argument is this:
+Instead of relying on (high APC) OA journals, my advice is this:

-Publish your research in any journal and then self-archive the post-print on your personal website.
+Self-archive the post-print on your personal website.

-This is called Green OA.
+Both of these approaches are called Green OA.
 Let’s break it down.

 Post-print: The version of your manuscript which has been through peer review and has had feedback incorporated, before the publisher typesets it.
 This is identical to the version of record minus the formatting.